Election Results 2024: Mahayuti vs Maha Vikas Aghadi in Maharashtra, Who Will Win the Final Battle of 2024?

 Voter Turnout

 This year’s voter turnout was 65.1%, the highest since 2014.
-Both alliances view this as a positive sign for their chances, though traditionally, high turnout is seen as a challenge for the incumbent.
+Both alliances consider this a positive sign, although traditionally, high voter participation is seen as a challenge for the incumbent.
+BJP leader Devendra Fadnavis emphasized that the increase in voter turnout reflects public support for the current government.

 Race for Chief Minister